Requesting a Hearing

 - If both parties are in agreement, please file your agreed motion and submit an agreed order for the Judge’s approval.
 The Judge may require a hearing.
 The continuance or re-set is not granted until the Judge’s signature is on the order.

-- To a request a reset of a plea or pre-trial you must get the agreement of the opposing party via email.
-Forward the agreement to the coordinator with your request and provide the required order re-setting.
+- To a request a reset of a hearing you must get the agreement of the opposing party via email.
+Forward the agreement to the coordinator with your request.

 - Prior to trial, mark all exhibits with sequential numbers beginning with 1, 2, 3, and so on.
 Do not use alphabet letters.